upper waypoint

 Unlike Pfizer and Moderna’s new COVID-19 shots, the Novavax vaccine is a non-mRNA, protein-based vaccine.
 One reason some people choose the Novavax vaccine is based on aftereffects from getting the shot — as Science has reported, Novavax “appeared less likely than mRNA shots to cause side effects like headache and fatigue” in clinical trials.

-How effective is this new COVID vaccine against the current strains?
+How effective are the new COVID vaccines against the current strains?

 Much like the flu shot, COVID-19 vaccines have now become annual shots offered in the fall — and their “recipe” gets updated each year in the hope of maximum efficacy against current strains.

-This new 2024–25 COVID-19 vaccine is an updated shot that supersedes and replaces the 2023–2024 shot, which you should now consider outdated.
+The new 2024–25 COVID-19 vaccines from Moderna and Pfizer is an updated shot that supersedes and replaces the 2023–2024 shot, which you should now consider outdated.
 The recipe for this new vaccine will address a newer target: The KP.2 subvariant of omicron.

 COVID-19 strains are a moving target, and as you can see from the CDC’s COVID Variant Tracker, KP.2 is no longer the dominant subvariant in the U.S. — that’s currently KP.3.1.1.
 But this family of omicron subvariants is closely enough related that the vaccines promise cross-protection.
 A Pfizer spokesman said the company submitted data to the FDA showing its updated vaccine “generates a substantially improved response” against multiple virus subtypes compared to last fall’s vaccine.